 \subsection{Occurrence of $n=230$ TEO}

-The $n=230$ TEO detected in the ExtEEV is the highest detected multiple of orbital frequency among all TEOs observed in HBSs with masses higher than 2\,M$_\odot$ \citep{2021FrASS...8...67G}. \cite{2017MNRAS.472.1538F} showed that the amplitude of TEO (and in consequence the ability of its detection) can be estimated if orbital elements and seismic model of a star (his eq.~2) are known.
+The $n=230$ TEO detected in the ExtEEV is the highest detected multiple of orbital frequency among all TEOs observed in HBSs with masses higher than 2\,M$_\odot$ \citep{2021FrASS...8...67G}. \cite{2017MNRAS.472.1538F} show that the amplitude of TEO (and in consequence the ability of its detection) can be estimated if orbital elements and the seismic model of a star (his eq.~2) are known.
 One of the crucial factors determining the amplitude of TEO is the equivalent of the so-called Hansen coefficient, $F_{nm}$.
 It is defined with the following expression (assuming spin-orbit alignment in the system)

-where $n$ is the multiple of orbital frequency, $l$, degree and $m$, azimuthal order of spherical harmonic describing the geometry of the TEO, $e$, eccentricity, $E$, eccentric anomaly, and $\upsilon(t)$, the true anomaly depending on time $t$. $F_{nm}$ describes temporal coupling between the oscillation mode and characteristic time of periastron passage.
-The aforementioned factor expresses an intuitive principle that mode with pulsation period close to the time of periastron passage is most strongly excited.
+where $n$ is the multiple of orbital frequency, $l$ the degree, $m$ the azimuthal order of spherical harmonic describing the geometry of the TEO, $e$ the eccentricity, $E$ the eccentric anomaly, and $\upsilon(t)$ the true anomaly depending on time $t$.
+We note that $F_{nm}$ describes temporal coupling between the oscillation mode and characteristic time of the periastron passage.
+The aforementioned factor expresses an intuitive principle, which says that a mode with the pulsation period close to the characteristic time of periastron passage is most strongly excited.
 In other words, the higher eccentricity, the higher $n$ is expected to be observed in TEOs.
 Figure \ref{fig:hansen-coeff} presents the dependence between $F_{nm}$ and $n$ for the orbital eccentricity of the ExtEEV, $e=$\,0.507 (Jaya21), and potentially dominant $l=2$ or $l=4$ TEOs.
-Of course, one could also consider higher values of $l$ like $l=5$, 6, or even higher.
-However, the overall force tidally inducing modes of degree $l$ in a star with radius $R$ scales with $q(R/a)^{(l+1)}$, where $q$ stands for the mass ratio and $a$ denotes semi-major axis of the orbit.
+Of course, one could also consider higher values of $l$ such as $l=5$, 6, or even higher.
+However, the overall force tidally inducing modes of degree $l$ in a star with radius $R$ scales with $q(R/a)^{(l+1)}$, where $q$ stands for the mass ratio and $a$ denotes the semi-major axis of the orbit.
 Hence, we do not expect to observe TEOs with high $l$ values.